yugabyte/platform-go-client/docs/MaintenanceWindowsApi.md

 > MaintenanceWindow Get(ctx, cUUID, windowUUID).Execute()

+WARNING: This is a preview API that could change.
 Get details of a maintenance window

 ### Example